CarlosLongarela/wordpress-container-codespace-dev/README.md

 # Scaffolding for WordPress development with VSCode and containers/codespaces

-_Code forfed from https://github.com/dfragac/wordpress-container-dev thanks to @dfragac_
+_Code forked from https://github.com/dfragac/wordpress-container-dev thanks to @dfragac_

 Base scaffolding for WordPress development with VSCode in containers/codespaces.
 You just need to clone this respository and update a few parameters to begin to develop your plugin/theme or even your full WordPress website.